What's Open?

 Funding

 Funding is available to support creation of Open Educational Resource (OER) projects and Open Pedagogy (OP) projects.
-The amount of funding you can receive will depend on the type of project (OER or OP) and the number of students who will directly benefit from the project each year at USask.
+The amount of funding you can receive will depend on the type of project and the number of students who will directly benefit from the project each year at USask.

 Support & Technologies